Isha160/C-Programming/README.md

  # Operators
  * In Programming, operators are symbols that represent operations to be performed on one or more operands.
- * An operator is defined as the symbol that helps us to perform some specific mathematical, relational, bitwise, conditional, or logical computations on values and variables.

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20231214120748/Operators-in-C.png" alt="Features" height="350px" width="350px">"

  ## Arithmetic Operators: